Ultimate Guide: NSW Central Coast’s most scenic picnic spots

 - Head to one of the Central Coast’s most scenic picnic spots...

 That last one is easy, as you now have this ultimate list of picnic spots wrapped up and ready to choose from.
-Get set to truly appreciate the unlimited supply of freedom that nature offers us daily, starting with grassy spots at the northern end of the NSW's Central Coast…
+From north to south, we've gathered some of the best grassy spots for a picnic on the NSW's Central Coast…

 Munmorah State Conservation Area